fzhangcode/computational_lab_manual/gettingstarted/Getting Started in Flaherty Lab.md

 **Windows**

 X-win32 can be download from campus.
-Detailed instructions for installing and configuring X-Win32 can be found on the [CCC website] (http://www.wpi.edu/Academics/CCC/Help/Software/xwin.html).
+Detailed instructions for installing and configuring X-Win32 can be found on the [CCC website](http://www.wpi.edu/Academics/CCC/Help/Software/xwin.html).
 Instructions for X-Win32 configuration can be found at <http://www.wpi.edu/Academics/CCC/Help/Software/xwin.html>.
 However, there are some minor changes in both installation procedures and configuration procedures.

 For installation, most steps lists on ccc website stay the same, but the folder "*X-Win32 9.2*" doesn't exist.
 Instead of looking for this folder, directly double click on the shortcut "*Install X-Win32 2012 (1178)*".